ph1g0/contact_book/README.md

 # Release History
  - 0.1.0 A work in progress (Example from Real Python) -> https://realpython.com/python-contact-book/
- - 0.1.1 Added new colums for contact information and resized window
+ - 0.2.0 Added new colums for contact information and resized window
+ - 1.0.0 Export to PDF form fields implemented

 # About the Author
 ph1g0